labs13-how-to/backend/README.md

 ## Documentation

-See [Frontend Documentation](https://github.com/labs13-how-to/frontend/blob/master/README.md) for details on the fronend of our project.
+See [Frontend Documentation](https://github.com/labs13-how-to/frontend/blob/master/README.md) for details on the frontend of our project.

 See [iOS Documentation](https://github.com/labs13-how-to/ios/blob/master/README.md) for details on the iOS portion of our project.